-This module provides an opportunity to experience current practice in a variety of locations across Hampshire and the Isle of Wight.
+This module provides an opportunity to experience current practice in a variety of locations across Hampshire, the Isle of Wight and surrounding counties.
 Principle providers of placements will be in health or social care settings.
-You will work alongside an experienced therapist who will act as placement educator for the entire period of study.
-You and the placement educator will be allocated a Locality Contact (a member of the academic staff in the School's OT team) who will provide a link to the academic programme and will visit you at least once during the placement.
-You are supernumerary to the staff on the unit in which you are placed.
+You will work alongside an experienced HCPC registered therapist who will act as the main placement educator for the entire placement.
+However, you will likely work within a wider team as a routine part of your experience.
+You and the placement educator and point of contact will be allocated a Locality Contact (a member of the academic staff in the School's OT team) who will provide a link to the academic programme and will meet you at least once during the placement.
+You will be supernumerary to the staff in the area in which you are placed.

 This particular placement has a focus on you observing and beginning to engage with service users, using your own existing skills and those developed within the academic programme, prior to placement.
 During the placement you will be closely supervised by your practice educator and will be encouraged to take increasing responsibility, according to yours and your practice educator's assessment of your confidence and developing abilities.